mark-watson/hy-lisp-python-book/manuscript/hytutorial.md

 When I started using Hy I found myself initially making simple mistakes that I list here to help you avoid them:

-- When converting Python code, I would copy "," comma characters separating arguments to functions which leads to errors, of a "naed undefined error".
+- When converting Python code, I would copy "," comma characters separating arguments to functions which leads to errors, of an "undefined error".
 - TBD
 - TBD